protocol/web3-dev-team/proposals/16-first-filecoin-storage-deal.md

-# Proposal: Reduce friction and time to first verified deal for new Filecoin storage clients
+# Proposal: Reduce friction and time to first finalized deal for new Filecoin storage clients

 Authors: @terichadbourne